 The kids in our group enjoyed this part and it didn’t take them long to reach the top.
 For my mother in law in her sixties, with some difficulty walking, she could also make it eventually, so different age groups can get there.
 Something you hardly believe when you see the pagodas in a distance.
 Estimate a 30 – 60 minutes walk depending on your condition.
 But remember to enjoy the walk-up.

-The idea of a pagodas on mountain tops, is the conception of making an effort to get there.
+The idea of a pagoda on mountain tops, is in the conception of making an effort to get there.
 There has to be this effort of the pilgrimage to reach the top.
 You will see it at many places around Buddhist countries in Asia.
+The sky pagodas in Lampang is no exception.

 White and holy pagodas, peppering the mountain peaks were each carried up piece by piece by a respected monk and a team of nearly 50 workers.